 Cover the extra cost by buying cheaper cuts and reducing your meat intake, which is healthier.
 Read more »

-Use our global map and directory to help you find high welfare pork from farms, shops & restaurants that you can trust.
+Use our global map and directory to help you find pork from farms, shops & restaurants that you can trust.
 It’s also easy to add new producers, suppliers and retailers.
 Read more »

 “We’re downgrading the role of meat to being yet another cheap sandwich filler.
 Meat is a precious food and the animals that provide it should always be looked after in the best possible conditions.”Hugh Fearnley-Whittingstall, chef & “real food” campaigner